KevinPigney/The-Operators/README.md

 HashCheck is useful for cybersecurity student and DFIR professional, and anyone looking for a lightweight tool that will provide a clear view of how files change between two points in time.

 ## Platform Support
-HashCheck is currently designed for **Windows systems only**.
-Linux and macOS may require additional configuration and have **not been tested**.
+HashCheck is currently designed and tested for **Windows 10 & Windows 11**, Linux and macOS may require additional configuration and have **not been tested**.

 ## Features